Pierrotpsy/ToDoList/README.md

 The goal of the project was to create a simple app capable of displaying to do items and managing them.

 To test the webapp, simply copy `ToDoList.war` to the *webapps* folder of your tomcat server and start it.
 You should be able to access the app on *localhost:8080/ToDoList*.
+You can also use tomcat manager with the same `.war` file.

 ## Implemented features